-- 79.80.WFP will build on ongoing work with the Government including its efforts to strengthen access to financial services for LEAP beneficiaries (a Bill and Melinda Gates Foundation-funded project), the distribution of cash to LEAP beneficiaries to help mitigate the challenges stemming from the global response to the COVID-19 pandemic, and efforts to enhance school meals monitoring using digital tools (a project supported by the Friends of Japan Association for WFP).
-Upcoming WFP assistance under this CSP will be informed by the joint identification and formulation of systems strengthening priorities. - 80.81.WFP will collaborate with partners to strengthen social protection policy and financing frameworks.
-Advocating the Ghana school feeding programme and other social protection initiatives could help unlock alternative funding sources. - 81.82.WFP's collaboration with the Rockefeller Foundation presents a unique opportunity to further integrate nutrition into school meals programmes and deepen understanding across local communities of the importance of good nutrition using social and behaviour change communication initiatives and increasing the availability of whole grains and fortified rice.
+- 79. WFP will build on ongoing work with the Government including its efforts to strengthen access to financial services for LEAP beneficiaries (a Bill and Melinda Gates Foundation-funded project), the distribution of cash to LEAP beneficiaries to help mitigate the challenges stemming from the global response to the COVID-19 pandemic, and efforts to enhance school meals monitoring using digital tools (a project supported by the Friends of Japan).
+Upcoming WFP assistance under this CSP will be informed by the joint identification and formulation of systems strengthening priorities. - 80.
+WFP will collaborate with partners to strengthen social protection policy and financing frameworks.
+Advocating the Ghana school feeding programme and other social protection initiatives could help unlock alternative funding sources. - 81.
+WFP's collaboration with the Rockefeller Foundation presents a unique opportunity to further integrate nutrition into school meals programmes and deepen understanding across local communities of the importance of good nutrition using social and behaviour change communication initiatives and increasing the availability of whole grains and fortified rice.
 Findings from a pilot project will inform advocacy on addressing micronutrient deficiencies and create economic opportunities, particularly for women.

-82.83.WFP will continue to support:

-- The Ghana school feeding programme, including through its support for the Government's digitalization efforts that aim to improve evidence generation to enhance the efficiency and accountability of the programme. - The LEAP programme, through periodic reassessment and verification exercises designed to promote the use of context-relevant eligibility criteria, minimize inclusion and exclusion errors and facilitate a transition to livelihood-focused interventions. - 83.84.
+- 82. WFP will continue to support: - The Ghana school feeding programme, including through its support for the Government's digitalization efforts that aim to improve evidence generation to enhance the efficiency and accountability of the programme. - The LEAP programme, through periodic reassessment and verification exercises designed to promote the use of context-relevant eligibility criteria, minimize inclusion and exclusion errors and facilitate a transition to livelihood-focused interventions. - 83.
 The repercussions of the COVID-19 pandemic highlighted the need to ensure that social protection systems are shock-responsive.
-Accordingly, WFP will support dialogue and capacity strengthening aimed at formulating a national vision on shock-responsive social protection, promote flexible operational modalities, including within the context of the LEAP programme, and encourage the development of flexible delivery tools. - 84.85.
+Accordingly, WFP will support dialogue and capacity strengthening aimed at formulating a national vision on shock-responsive social protection, promote flexible operational modalities, including within the context of the LEAP programme, and encourage the development of flexible delivery tools. - 84.
 WFP will support efforts by the Ministry of Gender, Children and Social Protection to provide training on the use of digital tools to LEAP beneficiaries, persons with disabilities, persons living with HIV/AIDS and tuberculosis and other vulnerable groups in order to promote financial inclusion and women's economic empowerment with a view to addressing structural barriers that impede equitable participation in the labour market and in decision-making.

-- 85.86.
-WFP will continue to leverage its working relationship with the Ministry of Gender, Children and Social Protection and will enhance its collaboration with: - Government agencies, in order to facilitate the implementation of school feeding programme activities. - Academic institutions including universities, in order to carry out monitoring activities and conduct thematic studies.

-The private sector, in order to mobilize high-impact investments and provide services and employment opportunities and mobilize high-impact investments that further gender equality and women's economic empowerment.

-- Development partners, in order to strengthen and augment institutional capacity. - CSOs and NGOs, in order to help implement projects and conduct advocacy and sensitization activities. that address barriers to inclusion and foster equitable participation in decision making and economic activities. - United Nations entities (including UNICEF, FAO, the Joint United Nations Programme on HIV/AIDS) and IFIs, in order to mobilize resources and provide support to government initiatives with a view to maximizing their reach and impact.
+- 85. WFP will continue to leverage its working relationship with the Ministry of Gender, Children and Social Protection and will enhance its collaboration with: - Government agencies, in order to facilitate the implementation of school feeding programme activities. - Academic institutions including universities, in order to carry out monitoring activities and conduct thematic studies. - The private sector, in order to provide services and employment opportunities and mobilize high-impact investments. - Development partners, in order to strengthen and augment institutional capacity. - CSOs and NGOs, in order to help implement projects and conduct advocacy and sensitization activities. - United Nations entities (including UNICEF, FAO, the Joint United Nations Programme on HIV/AIDS) and IFIs, in order to mobilize resources and provide support to government initiatives with a view to maximizing their reach and impact.

-86.87.To achieve CSP outcome 4, the following assumptions must hold:

-- The government institutions responsible for the delivery of social protection take the lead in systems strengthening efforts. - The Government can allocate or leverage adequate resources for social protection.
+- 86. To achieve CSP outcome 4, the following assumptions must hold: - The government institutions responsible for the delivery of social protection take the lead in systems strengthening efforts. - The Government can allocate or leverage adequate resources for social protection.